-- Taking into account a child's wishes when determining what action to take and what services to provide when dealing with a safeguarding concern - That systems are in place, well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback - Encouraging the development of self-esteem and resilience in every aspect of school life including through the curriculum - Identifying children who are in need of extra mental health support which includes working with external agencies - Promoting a caring, safe and positive environment within the school - Ensuring children are taught to recognise when they are at risk and know how to get help when they need it.
-Both, physically, mentally, and online. - Liaising and working together with all other support services and those agencies involved in the safeguarding of children including Early Help - Notifying Children's Social Care as soon as there is a significant concern - Ensuring that a named teacher is designated for Looked After Children/Children In Need (LAC & CIN) and that an up to date list of LAC/CIN is regularly reviewed and monitored - Providing continuing support to a student (about whom there have been concerns) who leaves the school by ensuring that such concerns and school medical records are forwarded under confidential cover to the Headteacher and Lead DSL at the pupil's new school as a matter of urgency - Working with partner agencies to support and safeguard children within; Early Help, Children in Need, Child Protection and Looked After Children - Our Governors and school staff will ensure that children are taught about how to keep themselves and others safe, including online.
+- Taking into account a child's wishes when determining what action to take and what services to provide when dealing with a safeguarding concern. - That systems are in place, well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - Encouraging the development of self-esteem and resilience in every aspect of school life including through the curriculum - Identifying children who are in need of extra mental health support which includes working with external agencies. - Identifying children who are or maybe Young Carers and providing relevant support and signposting.

+- Promoting a caring, safe and positive environment within the school - Ensuring children are taught to recognise when they are at risk and know how to get help when they need it.
+Both, physically, mentally, and online. - Liaising and working together with all other support services and those agencies involved in the safeguarding of children including Early Help - Notifying Children's Social Care as soon as there is a significant concern. - Ensuring that a named teacher is designated for Looked After Children/Children In Need (LAC & CIN) and that an up-to-date list of LAC/CIN is regularly reviewed and monitored. - Providing continuing support to a student (about whom there have been concerns) who leaves the school by ensuring that such concerns and school medical records are forwarded under confidential cover to the Headteacher and Lead DSL at the pupil's new school as a matter of urgency. - Working with partner agencies to support and safeguard children within; Early Help, Children in Need, Child Protection and Looked After Children - Our Governors/Proprietors and school staff will ensure that children are taught about how to keep themselves and others safe, including online.
 We recognise that effective education will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities.
-Aspects include: - healthy and respectful relationships - boundaries and consent - stereotyping, prejudice and equality - body confidence and self-esteem - > how to recognise an abusive relationship, including coercive and controlling behaviour - the concepts of, and laws relating to- sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so called honour-based violence such as forced marriage and Female Genital Mutilation (FGM), and how to access support, and - what constitutes sexual harassment and sexual violence and why these are always unacceptable